In a Nutshell

 - An agent calls the borrower back to provide a free personalized rate quote and describe the application process.

-- The borrower may upload documentation online.
+- The borrower may send documentation electronically.
 First Midwest typically asks for similar documentation to other lenders, including Social Security number, personal ID, and financial information such as payslips and tax returns.
 First Midwest uses the borrower’s SSN to check their credit score.

 How Much Can You Borrow?

-First Midwest advertises loan amounts between $5,000 and $25,000.
-While it strictly offers loans in the $5,000 to $25,000 range, it may be able to offer flexibility in terms of the exact loan amount (i.e. if you don’t need an exact round number).
+First Midwest advertises loan amounts between up to $25,000.
+While it strictly offers loans in the up to $25,000 range, it may be able to offer flexibility in terms of the exact loan amount (i.e. if you don’t need an exact round number).

 The requirements are more or less the same as with other personal loan lenders.
 You must be a US citizen or resident, must be aged 18 or more, and must meet minimum credit requirements.
 While First Midwest doesn’t state its minimum credit score, it’s safe to assume borrowers with credit of 680 or higher have a good chance of getting approved.